 I have a 16-year old, and if you have been there and done that, then you know what that means to your car.
-She is always hitting things, scraping polls, scratching rims and making my not so old car into a beater.
+She is always hitting things, scraping polls, scratching rims and making my not so old car into a beater, but the cost to fix your car?
+Why too expensive!
 If you are lucky, like me, to have the nicest neighbor in the world, who can fix ANYTHING and will do it because he is like my second dad, then this article might not be for you.
-Instead, I want to share these easy steps to fix scrapes, dings and other things on your car.
+Instead, I want to share these easy steps on how to fix scrapes, dings and other things on your car.

 Why You Should Learn to Fix Your Car